LoniQin/LLM-resources/README.md

 * [Mamba: Linear-Time Sequence Modeling with Selective State Spaces](https://arxiv.org/abs/2312.00752)
 ## Usage

-This repository can be used to learn more about LLMs, to get started using LLMs in your own work, and to see examples of what LLMs can do.
+This repository can be used to learn more about LLMs.
+To get started using LLMs in your own work, and to see examples of what LLMs can do, you could open notebooks separatedly using Google Colab and run the code.

 ## Contributing